Biography

 In addition to my focus on the effects of the American Revolution in the Habsburg lands, I have also worked on other projects alongside my dissertation, ranging from the extraordinary life of Maria von Born to the influence of Leopoldine Society in America during the nineteenth century.
 Outlines of these and more can be found on this website.

-Since completing my PhD, I have been a short-term fellow at the Hagley Research Library in Wilmington, Delaware, in summer 2018 and a Richard Plaschka Fellow at the Institute for Habsburg Studies (2018-2019), where I expanded research for my first book, The American Revolution and the Habsburg Monarchy 1763-1795, which will appear in 2021.
+Since completing my PhD, I have been a short-term fellow at the Hagley Research Library in Wilmington, Delaware, in summer 2018 and a Richard Plaschka Fellow at the Institute for Habsburg Studies (2018-2019), where I expanded research for my first book, The American Revolution and the Habsburg Monarchy 1763-1795, which appeared in 2021.

 In June 2019, I joined the FWF-funded project ‘Changing Social Representations of Political Order ca. 1800 – Governmental Concepts in the Correspondence of Maria Carolina of Naples-Sicily‘ at the University of Innsbruck.
-I worked alongside Prof. Ellinor Forster, Giovanni Merola, and Anne-Sophie Denoue.
-As a research associate, I constructed a digital edition of the correspondence of Queen Maria Carolina of Naples-Sicily, encoded the epistolary corpus, performed quantitative and qualitative analysis, and published results arising from the project.
+I worked alongside Prof. Ellinor Forster, Giovanni Merola, and Anne-Sophie Denoue to construct a digital edition of the correspondence of Queen Maria Carolina of Naples-Sicily.
+In June 2021, I became a Universitätsassisstent (University Lecturer) at the University of Innsbruck.
+I taught global and comparative histories of Central Europe from the early modern era to the nineteenth century.